CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 * 09/02/22 - 09/09/22: Due to a typo in the column name, the
 `mdc_jpa_query_eobs_by_bene_id_snf_record_count` field was not being captured.
+* 10/11/22 - 11/17/22: The EOB calls have some cases where zero is returned for `mdc_resources_returned_count` even though there are in fact more than zero resources returned in the payload.

 ## Known data limitations for bene_id